-There is plenty to enjoy during you’re visit to Mikura besides the gallery.
+There is plenty to enjoy during your visit to Mikura besides the gallery.
 A stroll through the garden and the opportunity to hand-carve bamboo chopsticks is a welcome escape from urban life.
-During your evening with the Koshimizu family you’ll also be able to experience a yakiniku (Japanese barbecue) dinner and a trip to the local rotemburo (outdoor hot spring baths).
+During your evening with the Koshimizu family, you’ll also be able to experience a yakiniku (Japanese barbecue) dinner and a trip to the local rotemburo (outdoor hot spring baths).

 The Maruka farmhouse is also a kominka dating back almost a century.
-On their farm, the Kamihiras grow roughly 60 different vegetables, among them Oita’s famous shiitake mushrooms.
-The family also keeps animals, including goats for a cheesemaking technique Mrs. Kamihira picked up during her time in France.
+The Kamihiras grow roughly 60 different vegetables on their farm, among them Oita’s famous shiitake mushrooms.
+The family also keeps animals, including goats, for a cheesemaking technique Mrs. Kamihira picked up during her time in France.
 You’ll be able to feast with the family while taking in Kunisaki’s beautiful natural scenery.

 No matter where you decide to rest your head for the night, the variety of green tourism experiences and farm stays on offer in Oita Prefecture will be sure to expand your perspective on the Japanese way of life.

-If you want to learn more, please visit web site
+If you want to learn more, please visit the Teppan Oita Website.

 Sponsored by Tourism Oita